 • Believe that risk is more than just potential for physical harm, but a place for holistic growth.
 There are risks in everything we do, and we grow by overcoming them.

 • Work with the resources they’ve got: the wilder and more natural the better.

-• Are where children learn to assess, appreciate, and take risks, making sensible, informed decisions about how to tackle the activities and experiences they encounter.
+• Are where children learn to assess, appreciate, and take risks; making sensible and informed decisions about how to tackle the activities and experiences they encounter.

 • Is a long-term process of regular sessions rather than 'one-off’ or infrequent visits.

 • Has been defined by Forest School England as,